UBC-CIC/student-advising-assistant/docs/ArchitectureDesign.md

 By default, the system uses the Vicuna 7b LLM published by [lmsys](https://lmsys.org/).
 When choosing a model, the following requirements were taken into account:
 - Open source and viable for commercial use
-    - For public institutions such as Universities, permission for commercial use is not required, but the commercial use clause allows additional safety and generalizability of the system
+    - For public institutions such as Universities, permission for commercial use may not be required, but the commercial use clause allows more safety and flexibility
-- 7B (7 billion) parameters or less, to reduce cost of running the LLM
+- 7B (7 billion) parameters or less, to reduce cost of running the LLM.
-    - Models with larger number of parameters require more expensive cloud instances
+    - Models with larger number of parameters require more expensive cloud instances, which may cause the system to be out of budget.
+    - 7B is the minimum size for most leading LLMs as of the time of writing (August 2023).

+The more traditional, non-generative models based on BERT were considered first, since they are smaller than modern generative LLMs would be far more cost-effective to run.
+However, these models demonstrate a lack of general language and logic understanding necessary to answer complex questions.
+See **LLM Sample Questions** below, for some sample responses from `distilbert-base-cased-distilled-squad`, a BERT-type model that is finetuned for extractive question answering.
+The answers demonstrate that the model is not strong enough for this purpose.

 The [Open LLM Leaderboard](https://huggingface.co/spaces/HuggingFaceH4/open_llm_leaderboard) by huggingface lists open source LLMs ranked by several metrics.
 At the time of writing (August 2023), the leading models of size 7B or less are:
 - LLaMa-2 Variants
     - [StableBeluga-7B](https://huggingface.co/stabilityai/StableBeluga-7B), fine-tuned on an Orca-style dataset (non-commercial)
-    - [Nous-Hermes-llama-2-7b](https://huggingface.co/NousResearch/Nous-Hermes-llama-2-7b), fine-tuned on an instruction-following dataset
+    - [Nous-Hermes-llama-2-7b](https://huggingface.co/NousResearch/Nous-Hermes-llama-2-7b), fine-tuned on an instruction-following dataset, also synthetic from GPT-4
     - [Llama2-7B-sharegpt4](https://huggingface.co/beaugogh/Llama2-7b-sharegpt4), finetuned on the ShareGPT dataset, which consists of user-shared conversations with ChatGPT
     - [Vicuna-7B](https://huggingface.co/lmsys/vicuna-7b-v1.5), also finetuned using the ShareGPT dataset
         - Other versions of Vicuna-7B are also high ranking in the leaderboard